 Students must complete 45 prerequisite credits before starting the program.
-To apply, 30 of the 45 prerequisite credits must be complete by the end of fall term 2009, including BI 231 and the math competency.
+To apply, 30 of the 45 prerequisite credits must be complete by the end of fall term in the year prior to application.
+BI 231 and the math competency must be included among the 30 credits.
 Please refer to the Nursing Admissions page for more information.

 - Percent complete with A and P sequence: 99%

-- Percent with some health care experience (including volunteering): 93%
+- Percent with some health care experience: 100%

-The following courses must be current within seven years of application to the program: Anatomy & Physiology I, II & III (Bi 231, 232 & 233), Food and Nutrition (FN 225), Human Development (PSY 215), AND Math (MTH 95 or higher).
-For the 2010 application, there are no time limitations for writing courses, or any of the general education electives.
+The following courses must be current within seven years of application to the program: Anatomy & Physiology I, II & III (Bi 231, 232 & 233), Microbiology (BI 234), Food and Nutrition (FN 225), Human Development (PSY 215), AND Math (MTH 95 or higher).
+There are no time limitations for writing and general education elective courses.

-- Can I use my placement test scores to substitute for taking a course in the Nursing program?
+Can I use my placement results to substitute for taking a course in the Nursing program?

-For admissions purposes, placement scores may only be used to update or substitute the Nursing program’s Math 95 requirement.
-Please visit the Admission page for more details.
-For all other requirements, placement test scores are only used to determine which course you should take.
-We will not use placement test scores in place of the required course.
+For admissions purposes, placement results may only be used to update or substitute the Nursing program’s Math 95 requirement.
+If you are planning on using a math placement test score for your application, please make sure your score report is uploaded to your NCAS application under the documents section under “other” category.
+Please visit the Admission page for a list of accepted tests and more detailed information.
+For all other program requirements, placement results are only used to determine which course you should take.
+We will not use placement results in place of the required course.

-- Can I get a Bachelor Degree in Nursing (BSN) after I get my Associate in Nursing?
+Can I get a Bachelor Degree with a major in Nursing after I get my Associate in Nursing?

 Yes.
-PCC’s Nursing Program has joined the Oregon Consortium for Nursing Education (OCNE), a partnership with Oregon Health Sciences University that allows students who have completed the ADN to transition to OHSU to complete a BSN after one additional year.
+PCC’s Nursing Program joined the Oregon Consortium for Nursing Education (OCNE), a partnership with Oregon Health Sciences University that allows students who have completed their associates of applied science degree at PCC can transition to OHSU to complete a Bachelors of Science degree with a major in Nursing in one additional year.
 Please visit the Admissions page to find out more details regarding the OCNE partnership.

-There are also several programs in the Portland area that are designed for students who have earned an Associate Degree in Nursing (ADN) and want to complete their BSN.
-You may view Oregon Nursing Schools that have BSN programs on the University Transfer site.
+There are also several programs in the Portland area that are designed for students who have earned an Associate Degree in Nursing (ADN) and want to complete their bachelor's degree.
+You may view Oregon Nursing Schools that have bachelor's degree programs on the University Transfer site.
 If you click on Sort by Major, and scroll down to Nursing, you can view a side-by-side comparison of the Nursing schools.
 Please note: Requirements listed at PCC’s transfer website may vary from the RN to BSN completion requirements.
 Please contact the university of interest for advising and counseling.

-If you would like to enter a BSN program without completing PCC’s ADN program, please contact a general academic advisor or counselor.
+If you would like to enter a bachelor's program without completing PCC’s ADN program, please contact a general academic advisor or counselor.

 No. A CNA license is not required to apply or be admitted to PCC's nursing program.
 However, additional points may be earned on your application for experience as a CNA, EMT, Paramedic, or LPN.
 Although it is not a program requirement, students are encouraged to gain direct patient care skills and experience that may be applicable to any nursing program.

 Yes.
-Some courses may be completed prior to beginning the nursing program, including Microbiology and Technical Writing.
-Please meet with an academic advisor or visit the Admissions Page for more information.
+Some courses may be completed prior to beginning the nursing program, including Technical Writing.
+Please meet with a health admissions advisor in the Health Admissions Office for detailed academic planning.

 PCC does not require students to complete a computer literacy course or test to apply to the Nursing program.
 However, to be successful in the nursing program students must possess computer skills including use of word processing, spreadsheets, internet and email.
 Students who need to improve their computer literacy should meet with an advisor to discuss ways to increase computer skills.

-- No. Beginning in 2010 we no longer select students by lottery.
-Selection is based on a competitive points system involving prerequisite GPA, work experience, and other criteria.
+No. Selection is based on a competitive points system involving prerequisite GPA, work experience, and other criteria.
 Please refer to the Nursing Admissions page for more information.